Introduction

 Birth

-Samuel Esau Saunders was born at Rampisham on 13 November 1836.
-He was baptised at Batcombe on Christmas Day 1836.
+Samuel Esau Saunders was born on 13 November 1836 at Rampisham and was baptised at Batcombe on Christmas Day of the same year.

 Childhood

-Samuel’s father, William, made significant strides in his farming career.
-In about 1840, he and his brother, Matthew, became farmers at Hillfield, possibly working in partnership as their households were next to each other on the 1841 census.
-In the mid-1840s, the brothers went their separate ways, with Matthew moving to Merriott and William to Parsonage Farm, Pendomer, where the 1851 census shows him occupying 75 acres.
-In about 1857, William moved to Wyke Farm, Halstock, where he farmed 200 acres in April 1861 and 150 acres in April 1871.[1]
-He retired from farming in 1875.[2]
+Samuel’s father, William, made significant progress in his farming career.
+In about 1840, he and his brother, Matthew, became farmers at Hillfield, possibly working in partnership as their households were next to each other in the 1841 census.
+In the mid-1840s, the brothers separated, with Matthew moving to Merriott and William relocating to Parsonage Farm, Pendomer, where he farmed 75 acres as recorded in the 1851 census.
+In about 1857, William moved to Wyke Farm, Halstock, farming 200 acres in April 1861 and 150 acres by April 1871.[1]
+He continued at the farm until his retirement in 1875.[2]

 Marriage

-In 1865, Samuel married Martha Gillingham, the daughter of George Gillingham, who farmed nearly 200 acres at Pendomer.
+In 1865, Samuel married Martha Gillingham, the eldest daughter of George Gillingham, a farmer who occupied nearly 200 acres at Pendomer.

 Hardington